Russia’s Navalny announces start of prison hunger strike

 He also protested the hourly checks a guard makes on him at night, saying they amount to sleep deprivation torture.

+Navalny said in his statement that he had no choice but to protest with a hunger strike because his physical condition has worsened.
+He said his back pains have spread to his right leg and he feels numbness in his left leg.

+“What else could I do?” he wrote.
+“I have declared a hunger strike demanding that they allow a visit by an invited doctor.
+So I’m lying here, hungry, but still with two legs.”

-The 44-year-old Navalny, who is President Vladimir Putin’s most outspoken opponent, was arrested on Jan.
-17 upon his return from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
+The 44-year-old Navalny, who is President Vladimir Putin’s most outspoken opponent, was arrested in January upon his return from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities have rejected the accusation.

+Last month, Navalny was sentenced to 2 1/2 years in prison for violating the terms of his probation during his convalescence in Germany.
+The sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated — and which the European Сourt of Human Rights has ruled to be unlawful.

+Navalny was moved this month from a Moscow jail to a prison colony in Pokrov in the Vladimir region, 85 kilometers (53 miles) east of the Russian capital.
+The facility stands out among Russian penitentiaries for its particularly strict inmate routines, which include standing at attention for hours.